SamiIonesi/Signal_Analyzer/README.md

     return zero_crossings
 ```

 ## Autocorrelation
 The autocorrelation of a signal measures the similarity of the signal with a delayed version of itself over varying time delays.
 It quantifies how a signal correlates with itself as the time shift (or lag) increases, providing insight into the signal's periodicity, structure, and temporal relationships.

+## Analyze signal spectrum

+The spectrum of a signal represents the distribution of its frequency components, showing how much of the signal's energy or amplitude is present at each frequency.
+It is a way to analyze and visualize the signal in the frequency domain, rather than the time domain.

+### Key Aspects of a Signal's Spectrum:

+#### 1. Frequency Components:

+- Any signal can be broken down into a sum of sinusoidal components of different frequencies using mathematical tools like Fourier Transform.
+- The spectrum reveals these frequencies, allowing us to see which ones contribute to the signal.

+#### 2. Amplitude or Power:

+- The spectrum shows the amplitude (or power) of each frequency component.
+- For example, a high amplitude at a specific frequency indicates that the signal has a strong contribution from that frequency.

+#### 3. Bandwidth:

+- The range of frequencies over which the signal has significant energy is called the bandwidth.
+- Narrowband signals are concentrated around a small frequency range, while wideband signals span a larger range.

+### How is the Spectrum Obtained?

+The spectrum is typically computed using the Fourier Transform (FT), which transforms a signal from the time domain (variations over time) to the frequency domain (variations over frequency).
+Types of Fourier analysis include:

+#### 1. Continuous Fourier Transform (CFT):

+Used for continuous signals to get a continuous spectrum.

+#### 2. Discrete Fourier Transform (DFT):

+Used for discrete signals (e.g., sampled signals) to get a sampled version of the spectrum.

+#### 3. Fast Fourier Transform (FFT):

+An efficient algorithm to compute the DFT.

+### Types of Signals and Their Spectra:

+#### 1. Periodic Signals:

+Have a discrete spectrum consisting of harmonics (integer multiples of the fundamental frequency).
+Example: A pure sine wave has a single frequency in its spectrum.

+#### 2. Aperiodic Signals:

+Have a continuous spectrum, covering a range of frequencies.
+Example: A rectangular pulse has a spectrum that spreads across multiple frequencies.

+#### 3. Noisy Signals:

+Their spectrum often spans a wide frequency range (e.g., white noise has a uniform spectrum across all frequencies).

+### Signal Spectrum Python functions